jbryan11/fullstack-open-2021/README.md

 8. Use the available debugging tools that browsers or IDEs offer to better understand the bug that caused the error.
 9. Hooks like <code>useState</code> should not be called inside loops, conditional expressions, and function defining a component.
 Instead, it should be called in a function that defines a React Component.
 10. Do not define component inside of another component.
+### Part 2
+1. When using a <code>console.log</code>, do not concatenate things.
+Instead use comma to separate those elements.
+2. Create my custom snippets in vscode.
+3. Adding key attributes of objects in an array lets React know how to update the components that have been changed and will be subject to re-render.
+4. Use index arrays for items that is static, no ids, or is never reordered or filtered.
+It is not advisable to use this as it can confuse React identifying DOM elements.